prep and serving icon.Prep & Serving

 The Triumvirate of Base Flavors

-What Kind of Salt Should I Use?
+What Kind of Salt Should You Use?

 Table Salt — The most familiar kind of salt, table salt is usually iodized and highly refined.
 It’s finely ground, relatively free from impurities, and has anti-caking agents added to help it flow freely from a shaker.